mark-wiemer/minecraft-item-db/README.md

 ## Notes

 This project was copied from `hello-npm` and has some unused dependencies that I don't care to remove right now :D

+### Why Bash?

+I know [it's not the most platform-independent system](https://stackoverflow.com/questions/34937724/running-bash-scripts-with-npm).
+But this is also a good learning opportunity for me!
+So that's why!